billti/vuegraph/readme.md

   `npm install --save-dev webpack webpack-cli vue-loader vue-template-compiler ts-loader mini-css-extract-plugin`

+Add a `webpack.config.js` file as per this project for Vue, TypeScript, and CSS build support.

+Likewise see the `tsconfig.json` at the root of this project for the minimal settings needed.

 Add the below to package.json to build with webpack via `npm run build`

 ```txt